-I love my new, improve, re-built bike because it’s practically unbreakable.
+I love my new, improved, re-built bike because it’s practically unbreakable.
 It’s easy to ride, not to mention elegant to look at (I hate big logos on anything).
-It now has a strong, light steel frame.
-That’s never going to be as light as a carbon frame, but it’s strong enough to carry luggage and can be mended if I crash it.
-I’ve switched to traditional road wheels which are much more practical, and thicker tires, for good grip in all weathers Drop handlbars and SPD pedals are a must for hard climbs, as is a heavy duty chain that won’t stretch.
+It now has a strong, light steel frame – never going to be as light as a carbon frame, but it’s strong enough to carry luggage and can be mended if I crash it.
+I’ve switched to traditional road wheels which are much more practical, and thicker tires, for good grip in all weathers.
+Drop handlebars and SPD pedals are a must for hard climbs, as is a heavy duty chain that won’t stretch.
 A leather saddle is essential to make it through all days rides without a sore bum, and an extra strong pannier rack allows me to carry as much luggage as I want.

 In a way, multispeed and fixed gear bikes are like electric and acoustic guitars.
 Electric guitars have lots of different settings, and lots of different bits to adjust or break.
-Acoustic guitars are harder to play (thicker strings so mor pressure is needed to press down each note) but they are simpler, don’t need plugging in and there are no knobs to fiddle in order to adjust the sound: you just play.
+Acoustic guitars are harder to play but simpler since they don’t need plugging in and there are no knobs to fiddle in order to adjust the sound: you just play.
 Fixies are like acoustic guitars.
 They are more effort to ride, but there are less components to break, and no gears to think about: you just ride.

 I’m seeing more and more Fixies around town these days and I do wonder about the culture that surrounds them.
 There’s the brakeless kids, and town riders who do tricks.
 I guess there are probably some short distance commuters.
 Then there are the fitness fanatics, who switched over to Fixies for road or mtb training, after years of riding multispeed and wanting to try something different/more challenging.